orkes-io/docs/docs/reference-docs/operators/sub-workflow.md

 ```

 :::tip
 * The Do-While task does not allow nested Do-While tasks.
-But it does permit a sub-workflow that can have a Do-While loop inside it
+But it does permit a sub-workflow that can have a Do-While loop inside it.
 * Dynamic Forks can only contain one task.
-But using the sub-workflow concept, this single task can be a sub-workflow that includes additional tasks
+But using the sub-workflow concept, this single task can be a sub-workflow that includes additional tasks.
 :::

 ### Input Parameters